Christian Formation

 April 19, 26; May 3, 10, 17

 In Eastertide, we will focus on the theology and spirituality of Saint Catherine of Siena (1347-1380).
-To conclude our “Year of Service” at Adult Formation, we will look at Catherine’s writings, as well as the historical context, and focus on how this fourteenth-century mystic and Doctor of the Church can help us to develop a theology of service.
+To conclude our “Year of Service” at Adult Formation, we will look at Catherine’s writings as well as the historical context of life in fourteenth-century Italy.
+Our primary interest in studying Catherine of Siena will be to see how this mystic and Doctor of the Church can help us to reflect upon and develop a theological understanding of service.
 Led by Father Matt Jacobson.

 The Peter Powell Lecture on Anglo-Catholicism and Mission